-Most of us go about our days without thinking much about the wifi in our homes.
+In our day-to-day lives, the security of our home Wi-Fi is not our first thought.
 In fact, we don’t even think about our networks until they “go down” or get hacked.
-We take wifi for granted and as a result, we push it out of our consciousness.
-When we ignore our network, we are giving cyber attackers an easy entrance into our home, our devices, and our personal information.
+We take Wi-Fi for granted, and as a result, we push it out of our consciousness.
+When we ignore our network, we are giving cyber attackers an easy entrance into our homes, our devices, and our personal information.
+So, we need to think of ways to secure our Wi-Fi and network so that our smart home technology and personal devices can stay secure.

 Your Home Network Is More Vulnerable Than You Think

 Some of us are even more susceptible to network security threats and issues than others.
-If you have a home larger than 3,000 square feet or one with exotic finishes, a typical wireless router will not provide adequate wifi coverage.
-High profile individuals are naturally bigger targets for cyber criminals.
-Professionals who rely on their home network to communicate with their offices and colleagues need to keep a sharp eye on their home network security.
+If you have a home larger than 3,000 square feet or one with exotic finishes, a typical wireless router will not provide adequate Wi-Fi coverage.
+High-profile individuals are naturally bigger targets for cybercriminals.
+Professionals who rely on their home network to communicate with their offices and colleagues must keep a sharp eye on their home network security.

-There will be over 46 billion IoT devices in use by 2021.
-(IoT Market Forecast Report)
+There will be over 25 billion IoT devices by 2030.
+(Source: Finance Online)

-Once hackers figure out how to login through one portal, they are in your network and all of your connected devices are at risk.
-This means hackers can gain access to your appliances, home hubs, speakers, security system, phones, tablets, computers, and more.
-Hackers can track your browser and your keystrokes to collect additional information, like your personal banking website login.
+Once hackers figure out how to log in through one portal, they are in your network, and all your connected devices are at risk.
+This means hackers can gain access to your appliances, home hubs, speakers, security systems, phones, tablets, computers, and more.
+Hackers can track your browser and keystrokes to collect additional information, like your personal banking website login.
 One small opening in your network is now an identity theft and financial fraud nightmare.

 Simple Ways to Step Up Your Home Network Security

 One easy way to strengthen your defense against hackers is to employ a smart password strategy.
-Take these 4 steps for a strong password:
+Take these four steps for a strong password:

 - Never use the password that comes with your router